 If an employee doesn't request an absence for their regularly scheduled work day, due consideration should be given to permit them to work remotely or on-site where feasible, even if the unit is not open to the public.
 Contact Human Resource Services at email@example.com or 273-2422 if you have questions.

 Reduced Operations Office Checklist

 - Update main voicemail greetings to include an emergency contact number.

 - Make necessary arrangements for staff who will be working.

 - Update departmental/office website.

 - Turn off electronic devices and office lights to conserve energy.

 Facilities Management will be staffed with personnel to operate the University's buildings during reduced operations and will look for opportunities to conserve energy through this period.

-The Mail Center will not make regular deliveries on Dec.
-26, 27, 28, and 31, but will be open until Noon and mail will be sorted and available to departments that wish to pick up mail.
+The Mail Center will not make regular deliveries Dec.
+28, 29 and through the 30th, but will be open until Noon and mail will be sorted and available to departments that wish to pick up mail.
 Employees picking up mail must provide photo identification.
-The Mail Center will not deliver Fed Ex, UPS and other express mail packages unless space is needed on the Central Receiving dock.
+The Mail Center will not deliver FedEx, UPS and other express mail packages unless space is needed on the Central Receiving dock.
 Departments may pick up packages these days until Noon at Warehouse I, located on 27th Street, but should call first to confirm the expected package has arrived.